Azure/terraform-azurerm-database/README.md

 Module Input Variables
 ----------------------

-- `prefix` - The prefix that will be used for all resources that will be created by this module.
+- `resource_group_name` - The name of the resource group where the database will be created.
 - `location` - The Azure location where the resources will be created.
 - `server_version` - The version for the database server.
 Default is 12.0.
 Valid values are: 2.0 (for v11 server) and 12.0 (for v12 server).
 - `db_name` - The name of the database that will be created.